andrevidela/Research-report/Thesis/index.md

 It is important to stress that those are _synthetic benchmarks_ designed to showcase our improvements, and do not necessarily represent their effect in production software.
 This has often been the source of many misleading claims about performance and is the topic of endless discussion.
 The nofib\cite{nofib} project ([https://gitlab.haskell.org/ghc/nofib](https://gitlab.haskell.org/ghc/nofib)) makes the effort to distribute a set of programs more representative of real-world production software, especially for functional languages.
 In our case, synthetic benchmarks will be enough to tell if linear types provide any benefit worth pursuing.

-Additionally, the Idris2 compiler itself was intended to be used as a benchmark by measuring the time it takes to compile itself.
+Originally, the Idris2 compiler itself was intended to be used as a benchmark by measuring the time it takes to compile itself.
 However, due to the nature of our optimisation there are not enough opportunities to make noticeable performance improvement, due to the predominantly non-linear style of writing in the compiler.

 ### Traditional Fibonacci